gabfelix/dotfiles/README.md

 # dotfiles
 These are my personal configuration files and scripts managed using GNU Stow.

+Over time, this became a mess.
+Not going to fix it.
+It's mostly for reference anyway, not to create you a perfect setup with no cost at all.

 ## Structure
 The system is divided into modules, represented by the top-level directories.
 The structure inside each module mimicks the target structure in the `$HOME` directory.
 This is why pretty much every folder has a `.config` inside it.